 One of the most beautiful snakes that you can adopt as a pet has to be the rosy boa.
 Members of the Boidae family, these snakes are found in a variety of colors, patterns, and rarely grow large enough to overwhelm the average pet snake owner.
 Another benefit of these snakes is that their average captive lifespan ranges from 20-40 years.
 But let’s discuss the most fantastic part about them: their color variations.

 Rosy boas come in a wide variety of colors and patterns depending on their region or preferred habitat.
+A domesticated rosy boa is a very cute snake.
 These snakes utilize camouflage when found in the wild, capable of blending in with their natural homes.
 Some popular rosy boa variations include:

 While you may need to look up what some of these variations look like, you’ll never be disappointed in the way rosy boas look.
 Their rounded heads and unique colors make them stand out in any home or environment.
 Keep in mind that some rosy boa varieties are quite rare and therefore expensive to adopt as pets.